Computing higher Leray-Serre spectral sequences of towers of fibrations: Examples and computations

-As a first example of application of our programs for computing Serre spectral systems of towers of fibrations, we consider the first stages of the Postnikov tower \cite{mccleary2001user,RS06} for determining the homotopy groups of the sphere $S^3$, given by the following tower of fibrations:
+As a first example of application of our programs for computing higher Leray--Serre spectral sequences of towers of fibrations, we consider the first stages of the {Whitehead} tower \cite{mccleary2001user,RS06,hatcher2002algebraic} for determining the homotopy groups of the sphere $S^3$, given by the following tower of fibrations:

+The sphere $S^3$ is represented in Kenzo as a simplicial set of finite type, with only two non-degenerate simplices: one simplex (the base point) in dimension~$0$ and another simplex in dimension $3$.
+In other words, the model chosen for the $3$-sphere can be seen as the quotient $\Delta^3 / \partial \Delta^3$.
+Let us observe that this model of $S^3$ is not a Kan complex.
+Eilenberg--MacLane spaces $K(\pi,n)$'s are represented in Kenzo by means of the classifying space constructor (see \cite{May67} for details).
+In particular, if the group $\pi$ is not finite (for instance $\Z$), then the set of $m$-simplices of $K(\pi,n)$ for every $m\geq n$ is infinite and hence $K(\pi,n)$ is of infinite type.
+This model of Eilenberg--MacLane spaces provides simplicial groups, which satisfy the Kan property.